Authentic Emotion Study

 Couples Daily Diary Study

-Our lab is preparing to launch a project in collaboration with Dr. Kate Gunthert and members of her Stress and Emotion lab.
-This study will use a daily diary approach to explore the proximal predictive factors of interpersonal functioning among couples in intimate relationships.
-Couples recruited from the community will be assessed at baseline, 6-months, and twice daily throughout the study's duration.
-Participants will also wear an unobtrusive wristband activity monitor, allowing us to explore physiological predictors of daily interpersonal functioning
+Our lab recently completed a project in collaboration with Dr. Kate Gunthert and members of her Stress and Emotion lab here at AU.
+This study used a daily diary approach to explore the proximal predictive factors of interpersonal functioning among couples in intimate relationships.
+Couples recruited from the community were assessed at baseline, 6-months, and twice daily throughout the study's 21-day duration.
+Participants also wore unobtrusive wristband activity monitors, which allowed us to explore physiological predictors of daily interpersonal functioning.

 Emotional Predictors of Performance on a Point-Subtraction Lab Task